-The fundamental mechanism of action of plasticizers has been established and reported by several studies.
+The fundamental mechanism of action of plasticizers has been established and reported by several studies^{1,9,12,25}.
 It depends mostly on the surface chemistry.
-When a small quantity of water is added to the cement, without the presence of surfactant a well-dispersed system is not attained because, first, the water possesses high surface tension

-Figure 0.4: Chemical structure of sulfonated and acrylic polymers
+When a small quantity of water is added to the cement, without the presence of surfactant a well-dispersed system is not attained because, first, the water possesses high surface tension (hydrogen-bonded molecular structure), and second, the cement particles tend to cluster together or form flocs (attractive force exists between positively and negatively charged edges, corners, and surfaces when crystalline minerals or compounds are finely grounded)^{9,12}.
+The diagram representing the flocculation system is shown in Figure 1.5.
+During the flocculation system a faster coagulation of cement grain occurs because C_2S and C_3S have a negative zeta potential while C_3A and C_4AF have a positive zeta